agutierrez63/UE-WarehouseWreckage/README.md

 ### Dependencies
 In order to run and edit this project you will need the following:

-* Hour Of Code Asset Library
 * Unreal Engine 5
 * Visual Studio Code

 ## Help

-AIf you have any questions please ask me or submit an issue.
+If you have any questions please ask me or submit an issue.

 ## Authors